bejminliou/phys4d-labs/Lab 7/7.typ

 A = \frac{c}{r^2} = c \cdot r^{-2}
 `)

-$A$ is radioactivity, $r$ is distance, and $c$ is an arbitrary constant.
+where $A$ is radioactivity, $r$ is distance, and $c$ is an arbitrary constant.
 Linearizing the equation by taking the natural logarithm of both sides simplifies to the following equation:

 #mitex(`
 ln(A) = -2 \cdot ln(r) + ln(c)
 `)

 Where the relation forms a line with slope of $-2$ when plotting $ln(A)$ against $ln(r)$.
 This inverse square relation can be observed for beta and gamma radiation, but will not necessarily be observed in alpha decay.
-This is because alpha particles are massive and charged, meaning an increase in distance would introduce an amount of air particles that would shield the detector, massively reducing the reading from what would be expected.
+This is because alpha particles are massive and charged, meaning an increase in distance would introduce an amount of air particles that would shield the detector and greatly reduce the reading from what would be expected.

 == 2b.
 Radioactive Dating:

-If two radioactive samples are created with the same initial activity with one at $t = 0$ and the other at $t = T$ where $t$ is time and $T$ is the difference in time between the creation of the two samples, the following equations can be calculated:
+If two radioactive samples are created with the same initial activity, with one at $t = 0$ and the other at $t = T$, where $t$ is time and $T$ is the difference in time between the creation of the two samples, the following equations can be calculated:

 #mitex(`
 A_0 = A_1(t=0) = A_2(t=T)